utopia-foss/utopia/doc/models/PredatorPrey.rst

 --------

-The output of a simulation is set in the plot config file and as of now consists of a plot that contains the frequency of each species over time and a 2d animation of all cells with the cell state colour coded.
+The output of a simulation is set in the plot config file and as of now consists of a plot that contains the frequency of each species over time, a phase space plot showing one frequency depending on the other and a 2d animation of all cells with the cell state color coded.

 References
 ----------